Target muscle: Clavicular (Upper) Pectoralis Major

 Synergists: Anterior Deltoid, Triceps Brachii

-Holding a dumbbell in each hand, sit on an inclined bench and rest one dumbbell on each knee.
+Holding a dumbbell in each hand, sit on a bench inclined at 45 degrees and rest one dumbbell on each knee.

 As you lie back on the bench, kick the dumbbells up, one at a time, into place.